Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

 where we used $\Omega_{\,\,\hat{j}}^{\hat{i}}=-\Omega_{\,\,\hat{i}}^{\hat{j}}$ and $\Gamma_{\hat{j}\hat{k}}^{\hat{i}}=-\Gamma_{\hat{j}\hat{i}}^{\hat{k}}$.

 Eq.~(\ref{eq:Dperp}) yields the variation, along a curve of tangent $\mathbf{U}$, of a spatial vector $X^{\alpha}$, with respect to a triad of spatial axes undergoing Fermi-Walker transport \emph{along the congruence}.
-But our goal is to measure {}``accelerations'' (i.e, the variation of the spatial velocity $U^{\langle\alpha\rangle}\equiv(h^{u})_{\ \beta}^{\alpha}U^{\beta}$) with respect to some chosen orthonormal frame, whose triad vectors $\mathbf{e}_{\hat{i}}$ rotate along the congruence (according to the Fermi-Walker connection, cf.~Eq.~(\ref{eq:TransportTetrad})) with an angular velocity $\vec{\Omega}$, that one may arbitrarily specify.
-We need thus to define a connection for which the triad vectors are constant along $\mathbf{u}$; the simplest modification of the Fermi-Walker connection which achieves this goal is
+But our goal is to measure ``accelerations'' (i.e, the variation of the spatial velocity $U^{\langle\alpha\rangle}\equiv(h^{u})_{\ \beta}^{\alpha}U^{\beta}$) with respect to some chosen orthonormal frame, whose triad of spatial vectors $\mathbf{e}_{\hat{i}}$ rotate along the congruence (according to the Fermi-Walker connection, cf.~Eq.~(\ref{eq:TransportTetrad})) with an angular velocity $\vec{\Omega}$ that one may arbitrarily specify.
+We need thus to define a connection for which the $\mathbf{e}_{\hat{i}}$ are constant along $\mathbf{u}$, whilst still equaling the projection ($\nabla^{\perp}$) of the spacetime covariant derivative $\nabla$ along the directions orthogonal to $\mathbf{u}$ (so that it still corrects, via the coefficients $\Gamma_{\hat{j}\hat{k}}^{\hat{i}}$, for the variation \footnote{e.g. the trivial variation from point to point of the triads associated with a non-rectangular coordinate system in flat spacetime.
+These do not encode inertial forces, nor do they necessarily vanish in an inertial frame. } of the $\mathbf{e}_{\hat{i}}$ in the directions orthogonal to the congruence, which are not related with inertial forces).
+This is achieved by the connection